catamphetamine/chartogram/README.md

 ## Browser compatibility

-Tested in Chrome, Firefox and iOS Safari.
+Tested in Chrome, Firefox, Microsoft Edge and iOS Safari.

-Can work in Edge.

-For some reason doesn't show the SVG element in Internet Explorer.
+For some reason doesn't show the `.chartogram__canvas` SVG element when it's wrapped in `.chartogram__canvas-wrapper` in Internet Explorer.

 The styles use [CSS variables](https://caniuse.com/#feat=css-variables) which work everywhere except Internet Explorer.